QuickBooks HelpQuickBooksHelpIntuit

 Learn about the chart of accounts in QuickBooks Online

-The chart of accounts is a complete list of your QuickBooks Online accounts and their balances.
-Use it to keep your books and records current.
+The chart of accounts is a comprehensive list of your QuickBooks Online accounts and their current balances.
+It acts as the primary tool for grouping transactions and tracking financial health, whether you manage business records or use QuickBooks for personal finances.
+Use it to keep your books current and understand where money is coming from and where it's going.

 For a better experience, open this article in QuickBooks Online.
 Launch side-by-side view Open this link in a new window